-Redesigning my online store website has been on my “to do” list for a very long time, but I could not get myself to pull the trigger because it was never a priority.
+Doing a complete website redesign of my online store has been on my “to do” list for a very long time, but I could not get myself to pull the trigger because it was never a priority.

 Here’s the thing.
 My conversion rate has always been pretty good (>3%).
 And my online store has been growing in the double digits every year so why rock the boat?